pguidry17/cybersecurity-portfolio/linux-log-analysis/ssh-bruteforce-detection/README.md

 # Ubuntu SSH Attack Detection Lab (SIEM Fundamentals)

+This repository contains a hands-on Linux log analysis lab focused on detecting unauthorized SSH authentication attempts using native system logs.

 ## Overview

 This lab demonstrates a simulated SSH brute-force / invalid-user attack against an Ubuntu Linux system and the detection of that activity through native Linux authentication logs.
 The purpose of this project is to showcase hands-on SOC-relevant skills including system configuration, log analysis, network troubleshooting, and incident-style investigation.